 Where necessary, we obtain your consent prior to installing such cookies on your terminal equipment and also when we access data stored on your equipment.

-Article 5: Legal basis for carrying out data processing
+Article 5: Legal basis for processing

-● The purpose of this processing is to: prevention of fraud, prevention of non-payment, collection and management of litigation (amicable, overindebtedness and legal disputes), management of claims, management of estates, fight against financial crime, prevention and management of incivilities towards our employees, security of our networks, surveillance of our premises, in particular by means of a video surveillance system, analysis of our risk in terms of entering into business relationships, research and development activities, management of statistical studies and satisfaction surveys for the purpose of improving customer knowledge, commercial prospecting, profiling and marketing segmentation and our communication activities.
+- The purposes of this processing are the prevention of fraud, the prevention of non-payment, the collection and management of disputes (amicable, over-indebtedness and legal disputes), the management of claims, the management of successions, the fight against financial crime, the prevention and management of incivilities towards our employees, the security of our networks, surveillance of our premises, in particular by means of video surveillance, analysis of our risk in terms of entering into business relationships, research and development activities, management of statistical studies and satisfaction surveys for the purpose of improving customer knowledge, commercial prospecting, profiling and marketing segmentation and our communication activities.

 - Consent for specific treatments.

 Article 6: Recipients

-Under article L. 511-34 of the French Monetary and Financial Code, the personal information collected may be transmitted by our partners to other entities belonging to the same group of companies (branches and subsidiaries).
+In application of article L. 511-34 of the French Monetary and Financial Code, the personal information collected may be transmitted by our partners to other entities belonging to the same group of companies (branches and subsidiaries).

 Article 7: Your rights

-- Access your personal data,
+- Access your Personal Data,

-- Personal data is no longer required for the purposes for which it was collected or otherwise processed,
+- Personal Data is no longer required for the purposes for which it was collected or otherwise processed,

 - You have withdrawn your consent on which the processing was based and there is no other legal basis for it,

-- Personal data have been processed unlawfully,
+- Personal Data has been processed unlawfully,

-- You object to the processing of your personal data for reasons relating to your particular situation and there is no compelling legitimate reason to continue,
+- You object to the processing of your Personal Data for reasons relating to your particular situation and there is no compelling legitimate reason to continue,

 - By email sent to the following address: firstname.lastname@example.org.

 Article 8: Commercial prospecting

-2. Telephone prospecting
+2 - Telephone prospecting

 The standard contractual clauses are available on the CNIL website (www.cnil.fr).

 Article 10: Security

 12.1.
 General provisions